jjlenox/cse15l-lab-reports/index5.md

 5. Run the tests, demonstrating that they now succeed

-"up arrow key" 3x "enter"
+"up arrow key" 3x "enter", to run first test command again

-"up arrow key" 3x "enter"
+"up arrow key" 3x "enter", to run the second test command again

-to compile and run the tests again
+to compile and run the tests again, they are in the command history

 ![Image](https://jjlenox.github.io/cse15l-lab-reports/Screenshot%202023-02-27%20at%2011.21.39%20PM.png)

 6. Commit and push the resulting change to your Github account (you can pick any commit message!)

-git add L "Tab" to fill in ListExamples.java
+git add L "Tab" to fill in ListExamples.java, to add that file to the changes

-git commit -m "A"
+git commit -m "A", commit it with the comment "A" becuase it is quickly to type

-git push origin main
+git push origin main, push the changes to github

 ![Image](https://jjlenox.github.io/cse15l-lab-reports/Screenshot%202023-02-27%20at%2011.24.24%20PM.png)